 Tulips have been celebrated for centuries and have a fascinating history.

-In the early 1660s, tulips were the world’s most valuable flowers.
+In the early 1660s, Tulips were the world’s most valuable flowers.
 There was a unique variety, called Semper Augustus, that sold for the same price as a home in Holland at the time.
 This tulip was rare and it sported dark red streaks on snow-white petals.

-Tulips are a member of the lily family and are native to dry mountainous areas of central Asia.
-Their growth habitat extended from as far west as Spain and France in Europe to as far east as China.
-The foothills of the Himalayas and dry grassland areas of eastern Turkey and Eastern Europe have cold winters and hot, dry summers – a perfect scenario for tulip growth.
+Tulips grew in their natural habitat as far west as Spain to as far east as China.
+The foothills of the Himalayas and dry grassland areas of eastern Turkey and Eastern Europe have cold winters and hot, dry summers which are a perfect scenario for Tulip growth.

 Tulips are a beloved flower in many countries.
 This flower that closes up at night is the national flower of Holland, Turkey, Afghanistan, and Iran.

-So, let’s talk about tulips.
+So, let’s talk about Tulip growing details.

 Tulip Bloom Times

 Tulips are classified based on bloom time and according to flower characteristics.